nekesa-w/focusflow_taskapp/README.md

-Here is the updated version of your project documentation **with all Docker-related instructions and references removed**:

----

 # FocusFlow - AI Powered Task Management App

 FocusFlow is a web-based task management app designed to assist users, particularly those with ADHD, by breaking down tasks into smaller, manageable steps.
 The app integrates the **SmolLM2-135M-INSTRUCT** model, which is used to help users deconstruct complex tasks into more digestible and motivational sub-tasks.